 There are a host of different types of programs for students during the summer, and the cost and timing of the programs is quite flexible.
 Here are some examples of summer programs Wabash College students have participated in during recent summers:

 - Arcadia University Summer Program in Cuba

 - Child & Family Health International in South Africa

 Summer programs are particularly recommended for students whose course loads or athletic involvement during the semester do not allow them to participate in semester-long, off-campus study programs.
 Since summer programs often involve working or internship experience alongside academic study, students who are interested in having a working experience abroad are also encouraged to participate in summer off-campus study programs.

-However, it should be noted that internship credits earned during summer programs are usually not counted towards your graduation criteria, thus students should check with Ms. Amy Weir and the relevant academic department before pursuing the working or internship summer program.
+However, it should be noted that internship credits earned during summer programs are usually not counted towards your graduation criteria, thus students should check with Ms. Amy Weir and the relevant academic department before pursuing an internship summer program or a working abroad summer program.